masalinas/poc-unomi-sec/README.md

 ```

 # Check cluster and send some requests
-To access to any Unomi resource we will use the default credentials as a basic authentication:
+To access to any Unomi resource we will use the default credentials as basic authentication:
 **Username**: karaf
 **Password**: karaf